ldv1/ICA_for_demixing_images/README.md

 ## Motivation

-This is a very simple of how to use FastICA of [scikit-learn](https://scikit-learn.org/stable/index.html) to demix images that were linearly mixed.
+This is a very simple example of how to use FastICA of [scikit-learn](https://scikit-learn.org/stable/index.html) to demix images that were linearly mixed.
 It shows how good the results can be for structured high-dimensional signals despite the fact that